About pride and HUMILITY

 Humility is a state of mind very pleasing to God and very important for followers of Christ.
 He hates prideful hearts—full of arrogance—people who think they virtually know it all, when they actually know only the tiniest fraction of all there is to know about the present, the past and the future.
 The all-knowing, omnipresent Creator of the universe knows how pathetically wrong humans are in their self-estimation and conceipt.

 The Atheist displays his utter lack of humility (and lack of knowledge and true understanding) when he foolishly claims, “I KNOW that there is NO God.”

 For I say, through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith. —Romans 12:3 NKJV

-Who then is Paul, and who is Apollos, but ministers through whom you believed, as the Lord gave to each one?
-I planted, Apollos watered, but God gave the increase.
-So then neither he who plants is anything, nor he who waters, but God who gives the increase. —1 Corinthians 3:5-7 NKJV
+“What then is Apollos?
+And what is Paul?
+Servants through whom you believed, even as the Lord gave opportunity to each one.
+I planted, Apollos watered, but God was causing the growth.
+So then neither the one who plants nor the one who waters is anything, but God who causes the growth.” —1 Corinthians 3:5-7 NASB

 “I have learned to be content in whatever circumstances I am.
 I know how to get along with humble means, and I also know how to live in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry, both of having abundance and suffering need.
 I can do all things through Him who strengthens me.” —Philippians 4:11-13 NASB

 Nor are your ways My ways,” declares the Lord.

 “For as the heavens are higher than the earth,